-TRANSPORTATION Time frame Guiding Goals and Associated Policies Short Term Ongoing Guiding Principles GOAL 1- Encourage the development of well-designe ed streets that ar e safe, connecte ed, and welcoming for all users.
-T 1.1: Major thoroughfares and key entryways shall be given the highest priority for beautification efforts and corridor design.
-4 ✓ T 1.2: Minimize the number of street curb cuts to avoid traffic congestion and ensure public safety.
+TRANSPORTATION Goals and Associated Policies Time frame Guiding Short Term Ongoing Guiding Principles GOAL 1- Encourage the development of well-designed streets that are safe, connected, and welcoming for all users.
+T 1.1: Major thoroughfares and key entryways shall be given the highest priority for beautification efforts and corridor design. ✓ T 1.2: Minimize the number of street curb cuts to avoid traffic congestion and ensure public safety.
 T 1.3: Encourage roads be designed and constructed to provide a high level of safety and comfort for all users (pedestrians, bicyclists and motorists), in a manner consistent with the character of the neighborhood through which the road travels.
-13 7

-TRANSPORTATION Time frame Guiding Goals and Associated Policies Short Term Ongoing Guiding Principles T 1.4: Allow for privately maintained transportation infrastructure, provided they are built and maintained to meet all applicable NCDOT standards. √ GOAL 2: Actively participate in coordination with county, state and regional organizations to properly plan for roadway improvements.
-T 2.1: Continue to play an active role on the Charlotte Regional Transportation Planning Organization (CRTPO). √ T 2.2: Ensure that all new transportation infrastructure is constructed to NCDOT standards. √
+TRANSPORTATION Goals and Associated Policies Timeframe Guiding Short Term Ongoing Guiding Principles T 1.4: Allow for privately maintained transportation infrastructure, provided they are built and maintained to meet all applicable NCDOT standards. √ GOAL 2: Actively participate in coordination with coulimprovements. nty, state and re gional organizat tions to properly plan for roadway T 2.1: Continue to play an active role on the Charlotte Regional Transportation Planning Organization (CRTPO). √ T 2.2: Ensure that all new transportation infrastructure is constructed to NCDOT standards. √

-TRANSPORTATION Time frame Guiding Goals and Associated Policies Short Term Ongoing Principles T 2.3: Coordinate with state and local officials to stay informed and have input on road and thoroughfare plans that impact Town residents. √ T 2.4: Continue to participate in a coordinated, regional approach to transportation planning and seek adequate funding to support all transportation needs. ✓
+TRANSPORTATION Timeframe Guiding Goals and Associated Policies Short Term Ongoing Principles T 2.3: Coordinate with state and local officials to stay informed and have input on road and thoroughfare plans that impact Town residents. √ T 2.4: Continue to participate in a coordinated, regional approach to transportation planning and seek adequate funding to support all transportation needs. √

-HOUSING S Time frame Guiding Goals and Associated Policies Short Term Ongoing Guiding Principles GOAL 2 - Maintain the Town's strong single-family residential cha aracter.
-H 1.1: Retain the residential character of the community by ensuring that new residential development consists of single-family homes with a maximum density of one (1) dwelling unit per 40,000 sq feet. ✓ H 1.2 : Continue to allow manufactured housing in Weddington on individual lots within Residential (R) zoning districts in accordance with NCGS 160D-910. ✓ H 1.3: Through the conditional zoning process, provide varying lot sizes to accommodate a variety of age and income groups, and broader residential options, so that the community's population diversity may be enhanced. ✓

-HOUSING Timeframe Guiding Goals and Associated Policies Short Term Ongoing Principles H 1.4: Allow alternative smaller lots to retain open space while maintaining a density of 1 dwelling unit per 40,000 square feet through the Conservation Residential Development Option. ✓
+HOUSING Goals and Associated Policies Timeframe Guiding Short Term Ongoing Principles GOAL 2 - Maintain the Town's strong single-family residential cha racter.
+H 1.1: Retain the residential character of the community by ensuring that new residential development consists of single-family homes with a maximum density of one (1) dwelling unit per 40,000 sq feet. √ H 1.2 : Continue to allow manufactured housing in Weddington on individual lots within Residential (R) zoning districts in accordance with NCGS 160D-910. √ H 1.3: Allow alternative smaller lots to retain open space while maintaining a density of 1 dwelling unit per 40,000 square feet of developable land through the Conservation Residential Development Option. ✓